francescocapo/Database-project/README.md

 # Database project
 by Francesco Capo, Martina Serandrei, Giulia Macis, Alessandro Ivashkevich

+Inside the database-project folder you will find the original csv file, Airplane_Crashes_and_Fatalities_Since_1908.csv, a file csv with the manipulated data, selection.csv, two file python one with the creation of the table, database.py, and one with the queries, application.py.

 1. Open file 'database.py'
 2. Insert your mysql password